 The GED passing score has been set at 145 for each subtest so your minimum overall score is 580.
-A score in the 145-164 range indicated HS equivalency, a 165-174 score means you’re college-ready, and a score in the 175-200 range additionally results in college credits.
+A score in the 145-164 range indicated high school equivalency, a 165-174 score means you’re college-ready, and a score in the 175-200 range additionally results in college credits.

 On the HiSET, you must score at least an 8 out of 20 to pass each test and an overall score of no less than 45, while here the essay score must be a 2 or up (out of 6).

-As said before, the HiSET is available both on a computer and in a paper-and-pencil format whereas the GED must be done exclusively on a computer.
+As said before, the HiSET is available both on a computer and in a paper-and-pencil format (when taken at a test center) whereas the GED must be done exclusively on a computer.

 Computer-based testing makes a lot of sense, actually, as there is hardly any employment to be found in the world that will not call for at least fundamental knowledge and skills of keyboarding and computer literacy.
 Not all Oklahoma testing centers are offering both options so please check with your nearest testing center what they administer.